Sweet and Sour Chicken

 Sweet and Sour Chicken Recipe (cooking time 20mins)

 Sweet and Sour Chicken is actually native to the USA, it was created in the China towns of the US.
 Originally the sweet and sour dish was more sour than sweet thanks to vinegar as a key ingredient.
 However over time the dish has become a lot sweeter.
 This recipe is now seen across the world, especially in the UK and Australia, you don’t have to travel far to find a pub or restaurant that doesn’t include it in their menu.
-However the recipe does have some draw backs, as it is usually high in sugar and salt, plus it is served with a large amount of white carbs such as noodles or rice so it can be quite calorific.
+However the recipe does have some draw backs, as it is usually high in sugar and salt, plus it is served with a large amount of white carbs such as noodles or rice so it can be quite high in energy.
 We have created a new sweet and sour chicken recipe that is a lot healthier than your average takeaway version.
-Below are answers to the questions we have been asked in our cooking demonstrations about some of the key ingredients in this dish:

 Is soy sauce good for you?